 Qur’an is a book of signs.
 It is the light, a book of guidance and a complete and perfect book in this regard.
-It is neither a fairy tale nor a story book and if someone reads it thinking it is a story book, then they’re not going to have a good time reading it.
+It is neither comprised of fairy tales nor is it a story book and if someone reads it as a story book, then they’re not going to enjoy .
 They will definitely be disappointed not to find gossip in it like who had how many wives and children, who’s having an affair with who, in which year such and such event happened and ages of different people etc.

 It is alleged by some tricksters that Allah does not know everything according to Qur’an.
 These tricksters make their claims based on the following verses of the Qur’an:

 If a wound should touch you – there has already touched the [opposing] people a wound similar to it.
 And these days [of varying conditions] We alternate among the people so that Allah may make evident those who believe and [may] take to Himself from among you martyrs – and Allah does not like the wrongdoers – And that Allah may purify the believers [through trials] and destroy the disbelievers.
 Or do you think that you will enter Paradise while Allah has not yet made evident those of you who fight in His cause and made evident those who are steadfast?

 Based on these verses of the Qur’an we do not find any issue at all.
 These are beautiful verses speaking of beautiful justice of Allah.
 Even though a person is known to Allah as sinful and disobedient, he is not punished by Allah until the evil is evident.
 There is even a saying of Prophet Muhammad (ﷺ) stating that the evil thoughts are not considered as sins until or unless they are put into practice.